 As such, our proposed algorithms promise to be valid replacements of the current algorithms for outlier-robust perception, including RANSAC, which is significantly slower and brittler to outliers, yet has been the standard algorithm for outlier-robust perception (and more broadly, for outlier-robust estimation in statistics, e.g., for learning and prediction) for the last 30 years.

 - H. Yang, P. Antonante, V. Tzoumas, L. Carlone.
 Graduated Non-Convexity for Robust Spatial Perception: From Non-Minimal Solvers to Global Outlier Rejection (video presentation).
-IEEE Robotics & Automation Letters (RAL), in press, 2020, and IEEE International Conference on Robotics and Automation (ICRA).
+IEEE Robotics & Automation Letters (RAL), 2020, and IEEE International Conference on Robotics and Automation (ICRA).